“Do or plan (something) with a specific purpose in mind.”

 5. Envision the learning experience

 Whilst it may be hard to picture the learning experience in its entirety - it’s essential to have some ‘bigger picture’ thinking when creating a results-driven curriculum.
 We recommend that you apply what you know about your problem, audience, desired outcomes, and constraints, and envision the learning experiences and interventions.
-There’s no “one way” to approach this step, but we have a proven methodology that makes coming up with a full program or curriculum solution a bit easier to tackle.
+There’s no “one way” to approach this step, but we have a proven methodology that makes coming up with a full programme or curriculum solution a bit easier to tackle.

 Reports and Guides